 If you know the enemy and know yourself you need not fear the results of a hundred battles. – Sun Tzu

-On August 12th a group of racist bigots will converge on the Nation’s Capital to protest the “loss of white America’s civil rights”.
-It’s not only one of the most absurd rallying calls ever but a view into the dark recesses of the American psyche that won’t go away.
-Even more astonishing than the rally is the fact that the fears and forebodings that fueled the civil rights movement of the 50’s and 60’s has found a champion in the highest office of the country.
+On August 12th a group of racist bigots will converge on the Nation’s Capital to protest the “loss of white America’s civil rights.”
+It’s not only one of the most absurd rallying calls ever, but a view into the dark recesses of the American psyche that won’t go away.
+Even more astonishing than the rally is the fact that fears and forebodings that fueled the civil rights movement of the 50’s and 60’s has found a champion in the highest office of the country.

 If you don’t remember the Edmund Pettus Bridge incident, often referred to as Bloody Sunday, or the former Governor of Alabama George Wallace, please review your history.
-Although there is no comparison to what happened on the Edmund Pettus Bridge on March 7, 1965, when armed police attacked peaceful civil rights demonstrators marching to the state capital in Montgomery, Alabama to the events of Charlottesville a year ago brings to light a very disturbing thought; racism will never die.
+Although there is no comparison to what happened on the Edmund Pettus Bridge on March 7, 1965, when armed police attacked peaceful civil rights demonstrators marching to the state capital in Montgomery, Alabama to the events in Charlottesville a year ago, brings to light a very disturbing thought; racism will never die.
 CNN’s report of John Lewis’ memories of the march are a chilling reminder.

 “You cannot be quiet.
 You have to speak up.
 You have to speak out.
 You have to find a way to get in the way and make some noise,” – Congressman John Lewis